Frequently Asked Questions

 Indeed we are raising money, and so want to keep our expenses down.
 However, it has been our experience (and the experience of many fundraisers) that offering modest incentives incent individual students raises the overall total raised.
 In a nutshell, our hope (and expectation) is that paying out $600 in incentives will result in significantly more than that raised on the other end.

 Yikes!
 I don’t know twenty (or ten) people!

 Thinking of people to ask is the hardest part (or so it sometimes seems).
 Here are some general categories of people to get you started:

 friends at school or other programs you participate in (sports, music, etc.)

 local businesses that you patronize

 Think “outside the box” when coming up with names.
 They don’t have to be people you know well or see all the time.
 And don’t worry -- you are raising money for a good cause!
 But, a lot of us are nervous about asking for money...

 There are very few people who “enjoy” asking for money.
-But money is only hard to ask for when the cause is not worthy, and we strongly believe that the New Hope scholarship fund is most worthy!
+But money is only hard to ask for when the cause is not worthy, and we strongly believe that the New Hope financial aid fund is most worthy!
 What is important is that you, the student, find it worthy:

-- You are not raising money for yourself.
-Even if you receive scholarship money from New Hope, you are helping enlarge the pool of funds from which others can draw.
+You are not raising money for yourself.
+Even if you receive financial aid money from New Hope, you are helping enlarge the pool of funds from which others can draw.
 You are enlarging and enriching our community by raising money.

-- Everything raised from the Servathon is called “restricted giving” -- we have to spend it all on scholarships.
+Everything raised from the Servathon is called “restricted giving” -- we have to spend it all on financial aid.